UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

 Copy technology and network data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the technologies and networks, you can copy the JSON files automatically using the :func:`copy_technology_data` and :func:`copy_network_data` methods below.
+For the technologies and networks, you can copy the JSON files automatically using the :func:`copy_technology_data` and :func:`copy_network_data` methods documented below.
 Note: the method automatically checks which technologies and networks it has to copy from the model repository by reading in the ``Technology.JSON`` and ``Network.JSON`` files, respectively.
 Thus, make sure to use the naming conventions as in the JSON files in the model repository.

+The technologies and networks shipped with AdOpT-NET0 can be seen as templates and the performance and cost parameters as well as technology specific options can be further modified by the user.
+Therefore, you can modify the json files in the input data folder of your case study after they have been copied.
+Also it is possible to specify technologies or networks that are not provided in AdOpT by using the models defined in the :ref:`network<networks>` class or the :ref:`technology<technologies>` classes.

 .. automodule:: adopt_net0.data_preprocessing.data_loading
     :members: copy_technology_data, copy_network_data